vitoDE/Discord-ticket-bot/README.md

 ------------
 If you want to use the ticket bot properly, you will need to install [discord.js][1]

-Feel free to contact me for help via discord él vito.#5733
+Feel free to contact me for help via discord elvito.

 **!!
 I cannot promise to update this resource !!**